ys96722/EDAflight/README.md

   ![rateDelayMap](plots/rateDelayMap.png)

   Based on the above plot, the top five states with the highest rate of cancelled flights are Illinois, Georgia, Michigan, Nevada, and Texas.
 It should be noted that the relative distribution of the above map follows a similar trend with the first geographical heatmap (By Number of Flights), which suggests that the rate of delay may be related to the number of flights in a certain state.
+However, the gap between the states are closer to each other, evident in much more even distribution of colors throughout the states.